carissaallen/convex-hull/README.md

 * _Divide-and-conquer_
 * _Prune-and-search_

-Compare the performance of each algorithm implemented, and create some visual representation of the algorithms/performance
+Compare the performance of each algorithm implemented, and create some visual representation (i.e. scatter plots) of the algorithms/performance.

 ## Getting Started